Denali Expedition - West Buttress Overview

 Determining if a guided trip on Denali is right for you and picking a guide service that will offer a safe and enjoyable expedition on the mountain can be an overwhelming process.

 outline as part of your planning and preparation process.
-In addition, for answers to common questions, please see our Choosing a Denali Guide The American Alpine Institute Approach
+In addition, for answers to common questions, please see our Choosing a Denali Guide .
+Denali FAQ The American Alpine Institute Approach

 As in other parts of the world, AAI expeditions in Alaska are run with small groups of climbers who have carefully prepared for their objective.
 The Institute takes a team approach to its climbs, and expedition members are expected to take responsibility for themselves and a share of responsibility for the overall operation of the expedition.
 We do not accept climbers who are only minimally prepared and experienced and who need to be "hauled" up and down the mountain.
 Trying to push ill-prepared climbers up the peak is what keeps so many guided and unguided groups from succeeding on Denali.